peregr956/lifepath-planner/docs/operations.md

 ### Rate-limit & telemetry guardrails

-- Tie OpenAI usage back to the API Gateway limiter.
-Keep `GATEWAY_RATE_LIMIT_PER_MIN` and `GATEWAY_RATE_LIMIT_BURST` at conservative defaults (60/20) for staging to prevent runaway token burn.
-- For load tests, temporarily raise both values and add `request_id` to the test logs so any spike can be attributed to a known campaign.
-- Telemetry (`ENABLE_TELEMETRY=true`) should remain enabled in staging/prod so that trace sampling reveals sudden increases in `/ai/*` calls.
-Pair traces with structured logs containing the OpenAI `model` and hashed payload metadata (see `observability/privacy.py`).
-- If telemetry detects rate-limit hits >5% of requests, increase burst only after validating that caching or queueing cannot absorb the spike.
+- Vercel Serverless Functions have built-in rate limiting and timeouts.
+- For AI usage, monitor token burn in the OpenAI dashboard.
+- Telemetry can be enabled in the Next.js application via environment variables.

 ## Telemetry & Tracing

-All FastAPI services call `observability.telemetry.setup_telemetry` at startup.
-The helper emits JSON logs plus OpenTelemetry spans when enabled via environment variables:
+The Next.js application can emit logs and OpenTelemetry spans when enabled via environment variables.

 | Env var | Default | Description |
 | --- | --- | --- |